 Carbohydrates make you bloated and lazy.
-They drive up your blood sugar, and cause your body to crash down into sugar cravings and cheat meals.
-Nutritionist and coaches began to abandon the high carb / low fat diet back in the 90’s.
+They drive up your blood sugar and cause your body to crash down into sugar cravings and cheat meals.
+Nutritionists and coaches began to abandon the high carb / low-fat diet back in the ’90s.
 There is no place for high carbs on a fat loss diet.

-Proteins have only 4 calories per gram, but unlike carbohydrates they don’t assault your pancreas and bloat your abdomen.
+Proteins have only 4 calories per gram, but unlike carbohydrates, they don’t assault your pancreas and bloat your abdomen.
 In fact, your body actually burns more calories per gram digesting protein, than it does burning an equal number of carbohydrates.
 Sounds like another great reason to eat more protein!

-Upping your protein intake will help you to build muscle and lose fat faster than ever before.
+Eating more protein will help you to build muscle and lose fat faster than ever before.
 Don’t make the mistakes of the high carb and Atkins dieters before you.
-Take advantage of our currently knowledge of macronutrient nutrition to burn fat faster than ever!
+Take advantage of our current knowledge of macronutrient nutrition to burn fat faster than ever!

 But don’t take my word for it.
 Let’s see what JB has to say about it:

 “Protein is by far the most thermogenic of the macronutrients (protein, carbohydrate, and fat).
 Due to the high metabolic costs of processing it, protein provides fewer storable kcal.

 The thermic effect of a mixed meal is about 10% of intake, while the thermic effect of protein per se is more like 25-30%.